 - panic attacks

-While craving tramadol is considered a sign of psychological dependence, the development of a tolerance for tramadol, and the withdrawal symptoms of not taking it, are considered signs of physical dependence and potentially addiction.
+While craving tramadol is considered a sign of psychological dependence, the development of tolerance for tramadol, and the withdrawal symptoms of not taking it, are considered signs of physical dependence and potentially addiction.

 Tramadol Addiction Treatment

 Treatment options for tramadol addiction include medical support for the physical symptoms of withdrawal and therapy for behavioral or cognitive issues.